TheEliteOneShot/FileByter/README.md

-# Best solution for sending files as text
-The best way to send files is now called the [FileByster](https://github.com/TheEliteOneShot/FileByter).

 # Description
 Two small PowerShell scripts that enable the serializing and subsequent deserializing of any file.
 This enables you to send any file as a .txt extension.